 Fitbit Versa 3 review TL;DR: a great fitness smartwatch with a sharp AMOLED screen and a slew of health features for a reasonable price.
-If only the inductive 'button' wouldn't be a bit too fiddly to use.
+If only the inductive button wouldn't be a bit so fiddly to use.

 While the Fitbit Versa 2 was more of an update rather than a revolution of the original Versa, the Versa 3 has introduced significant improvements over its predecessor.
 The physical design and user interface have been redesigned, yet the Versa 3 still feels and works like a true Fitbit.
 In fact, we'll go out on a limb and say it's the best Fitbit for most.

 Fitbit Versa 3 review – Price and availability

 Fitbit Versa 3 is available for £199.99/$229.95/AU$399.95 in black/black aluminium, pink clay/soft gold aluminium and midnight/soft gold aluminium.
 The Fitbit Versa 3 can be purchased directly from Fitbit and selected third-party retailers.

 The main features of the Fitbit Versa 3 include built-in GPS, SpO2 monitoring, Active Zone Minutes activity tracking, two smart assistant options (Google Assistant feature is still being rolled out), heart rate variability tracking, over 20 exercise modes on board and SmartTrack.
 Want to buy a Fitbit Versa 3 for cheap?
 Check out T3's best Black Friday deals roundup, where we collect all the best cheap Fitbit deals.